 To learn more about SPAR, you can click here or click the About Us link to the left.

 How can I contact SPAR?

-To contact SPAR, you can click here or click the Contact Link in the top left-hand corner of your screen to view contact information for several SPAR staff members.
+To contact SPAR, you can click here or follow the Contact Link on the left-hand side of your screen to view contact information for several SPAR staff members.

 If you are receiving an error message saying that a form cannot be submitted, it is because you are not filling in all of the required fields.
 Required fields are marked by an asterisk, so be sure all of these fields are filled in.

 I read that this Web site is best viewed at a screen resolution of 1024x768, how do I change my screen resolution?

 For Microsoft Windows users: Right-click the desktop and select properties.
 From there, select the Settings tab and select your desired resolution.

 For internally-funded grants, please review the appropriate RSAC or Faculty Development request for proposals (RFP) and find your application in Kuali Build to complete it.
 For externally-funded grants, you can access the "Intent To Apply" link and fill in the required fields and click the "submit" button.
 You can also reach out directly to a pre-award member of the SPAR team; if possible, please include a link to the funding opportunity for which you are applying.
 SPAR will get back to you shortly

 Direct costs are those which can be identified specifically with a particular sponsored project and which can be directly assigned to such activities, relatively easily and with a high degree of accuracy.
 For example, the supplies needed for a research project are easy to identify; however, costs such as heating and air conditioning rooms and labs used by the project staff are not.
 The latter are indirect, defined as those that are incurred for common or joint objectives, and which cannot be identified readily and specifically with a particular sponsored project.
 (The federal government has recently changed the terminology used to refer to indirect costs.
 They are now called Facilities and Administrative, or F&A, costs.)